radish-es/casebook-property/content/casebook/relationships/keefer.md

 facts: Keefer had a right of way on Cloy's land, which later passed to Arillotta.
 Keefer built a garage on this land, and frequently used the grassy area, including to build a skating rink in the winter.
 issue: Whether Keefer can claim adverse possession.
 held: For plaintiff.
 Adverse possession is made out for the garage, but nowhere else.
 Keefer's use of the driveway and grassy area did not preclude the owner from using the property.
+description: Keefer had a right of way on Cloy's land, which later passed to Arillotta.
+Keefer built a garage on this land, and frequently used the grassy area, including to build a skating rink in the winter.
 public: true
 sources:
   - source_name: CanLII